holochain/holochain-proto/README.md

     hc gen dev <NAME>

+To aid development, the `gen dev` command also produces a `test` sub-directory with sample chain entries of the format `<index>_<schema-type>.zy`  The command:

+    hc test <NAME>

+runs validates these data entries against the validation rules.
+Thus you can run this command as you make changes to your holochain DNA to confirm that it's all working.

 After you have completed development for that chain, you can start the chain (i.e. create the genesis entries) with:

     hc gen chain <NAME>